snd47/test/README.md

 # test

-Test repo is created for testing some Linux staff
+Test repo is created for testing some Linux stuff